davidhle/obsidian-notes/Spirit Library/WiSe2020-21/Physiological Computing/Lectures/Electroencephalography (EEG).md

 # Electroencephalography (EEG)
 Know about the mechanisms of the EEG origin (post-synaptic potentials) and the suggested role of the thalamus; about the various spontaneous rhythms and the principle of the „alpha\-blockade“.
 Also, inform yourself about the event-related potentials and the influences that shape the P300 component

-- What kind of EEG-rhythm is associated with relaxed wakefulness?
 - Indicate the P300 in this illustration and name one influencing factor that shapes the amplitude
-- What is the connection of oscillations to the brain?
-- How are electrodes placed on the scalp (what system)?
 - What influences the P300?
 - Can you think of an experiment to induce a P300?